How to Start an LLC in Indiana? (Step by Step Guide)

 Writing signature at the end of the document

-It's a document that you have to file with the Secretary of State Business Services Division and pay the filing fee [3].
+You'll file this document with the Secretary of State's Business Services Division and pay the state filing fee [3].

-Besides including your business address, you also need to include the name and address of your registered agent.
+Your Articles of Organization need to include your business name and address, your business purpose, and the name and address of your registered agent.

 You should also mention your LLC's duration, that is if it's perpetual or lasting for a certain amount of time.

 Once you've filled in the necessary information, file articles with the Indiana Secretary of State.
-The filing fee is $95, plus a $3 service fee if you're filing online.
+The filing fee is $97 online (which includes the processing fee) or $100 if filing by mail.

 This document that you have to file with the Secretary of State Business Services Division is also known as the Indiana Certificate of Organization.